The Hidden Uncertainty in a Neural Networks Activations: Experimental Details

 \subsubsection{Architectures}

-The neural networks architectures used in our image classification experiments can be found in fig.~\ref{fig:architectures_image_classification}.
+The architectures of the neural networks used in our image classification experiments can be found in fig.~\ref{fig:architectures_image_classification}.
 We applied the multi-layer perceptron (fig.~\ref{fig:architectures_image_classification}) to MNIST and FashionMNIST and ResNet18 \cite{he2016resnet} to CIFAR10 and SVHN.
+Note that the dropout layer in FCNet only has $p>0$ when using MC dropout.

+Furthermore, table \ref{app:idx2layer_fcnet} and \ref{app:idx2layer_resnet} show the correspondences between layer indices used in the main work and the layer type.
+Moreover, in the main work we primarily estimate the output-conditional distribution at the "Add" layers of ResNet18.
+This is done for convenience since it allows estimating the density from a single layer output instead of taking to parallel branches of the computational graph into account.